Celebrating the year’s best work in children’s television and digital entertainment, the 11th-annual Kidscreen Awards is officially open for entries.

-Award winners will be announced and celebrated at an evening presentation event that’s part of next year’s Kidscreen Summit, which is set to take place in Miami from February 11 to 14.
+Winners will be revealed at an evening event on Tuesday, February 11 during next year’s Kidscreen Summit, which will take place at the Miami InterContinental hotel from February 10 to 13.

 Best New Series